-If our relationships with suppliers, especially with single source suppliers of components of our products, were to terminate or our manufacturing arrangements were to be disrupted, our business could be interrupted.
+If our relationships with suppliers for our products and services, especially with single source suppliers of components of our products, were to terminate or our manufacturing arrangements were to be disrupted, our business could be interrupted.

-We purchase components and sub-assemblies for our systems and raw materials that are used in our consumables from third-party suppliers.
-While there are several potential suppliers of most of the components and sub-assemblies for our systems, and for most of the raw materials for our consumables, we currently choose to use only one or a limited number of suppliers for several of these components and materials.
+We purchase components and sub-assemblies for our systems, raw materials that are used in our consumables, and AM systems, component parts and raw materials for our Stratasys Direct Manufacturing services business, from third-party suppliers, some of whom may compete with us While there are several potential suppliers of most of these component parts, sub-assemblies and raw materials that we use, we currently choose to use only one or a limited number of suppliers for several of these components and materials.
+Furthermore, the suppliers of AM systems and materials used in our SDM parts service may refuse to sell us additional AM systems or component parts and materials for AM systems that our SDM service uses.
 Our reliance on a single or limited number of vendors involves a number of risks, including:

-- potential shortages of some key components; - product performance shortfalls, if traceable to particular product components, since the supplier of the faulty component cannot readily be replaced; - discontinuation of a product on which we rely; - potential insolvency of these vendors; and - reduced control over delivery schedules, manufacturing capabilities, quality and costs.
+- · potential shortages of some key components; - · product performance shortfalls, if traceable to particular product components, since the supplier of the faulty component cannot readily be replaced; - · discontinuation of a product on which we rely; - · potential insolvency of these vendors; and - · reduced control over delivery schedules, manufacturing capabilities, quality and costs.

 In addition, we require any new supplier to become "qualified" pursuant to our internal procedures.
 The qualification process involves evaluations of varying durations, which may cause production delays if we were required to qualify a new supplier unexpectedly.
-We generally assemble our systems based on our internal forecasts and the availability of raw materials, assemblies, components and finished goods that are supplied to us by third parties, which are subject to various lead times.
+We generally assemble our systems and parts based on our internal forecasts and the availability of raw materials, assemblies, components and finished goods that are supplied to us by third parties, which are subject to various lead times.
 If certain suppliers were to decide to discontinue production of an assembly, component or raw material that we use, the unanticipated change in the availability of supplies, or unanticipated supply limitations, could cause delays in, or loss of, sales, increased production or related costs and consequently reduced margins, and damage to our reputation.
-If we were unable to find a suitable supplier for a particular component, material or compound, we could be required to modify our existing products to accommodate substitute components, material or compounds.
+If we were unable to find a suitable supplier for a particular component, material or compound, we could be required to modify our existing products or the end-parts that we offer to accommodate substitute components, material or compounds.

 In particular, we rely on a sole supplier, Ricoh Printing Systems America, Inc., or Ricoh, for the printer heads for our PolyJet 3D printers.
 Under the terms of our agreement with Ricoh, we purchase printer heads and associated electronic components, and receive a non-transferable, non-exclusive right to assemble, use and sell these purchased products under Ricoh's patent rights and trade secrets.
 Due to the risk of a discontinuation of the supply of Ricoh printer heads and other key components of our products, we maintain excess inventory of those printer heads and other components.
 However, if our forecasts exceed actual orders, we may hold large inventories of slow-moving or unusable parts or raw materials, which could result in inventory write offs or write downs and have an adverse effect on our cash flow, profitability and results of operations.
 See "Item 4.
-Information on the Company-Business Overview-Sources and Availability of Raw Materials-Ricoh Agreement" in our 2012 Annual Report for further discussion of this agreement.
+Information on the Company-Business Overview-Manufacturing and Suppliers-Inventory and Suppliers-Ricoh Agreement" for further discussion of this agreement.